 The Mobile Boombox is available in a total of 5 colors including a two-tone black/red, black/green, white/blue and solid colors like black and white.

 The Mobile Boombox is pretty basic when it comes to controls.
-It features over-sized integrated volume up and down buttons at the top that are hard to make out in the dark and a dedicated Bluetooth pairing button dead center.
-That's about all you are going to get, and none of the buttons are multi-function leaving out a play/pause, skip and end call buttons to the imagination.
+It features over-sized integrated volume up and down buttons at the top that are hard to make out in the dark and a dedicated Bluetooth pairing button dead center, flanked by a multi-function Bluetooth pairing button dead center.
+With the middle multi-function button you can control Bluetooth pairing as well as use it to answer an incoming call or end one too.
+Unfortunately, there aren't any on-board mute, play/pause and skip track controls on the UE Mobile Boombox.
 There's also a built-in mic located near the buttons on the top which enables you to use the Mobile Boombox as a wireless speakerphone; and it works extremely well.
 Our caller on the other end heard us loud and clear even while we were talking from as far as 5-feet away.
 It picks up voice surprisingly well.
 So as a speakerphone, the Mobile Boombox is impressively great.

 When first powering on the speaker, a welcoming guitar strumming sound will play on startup similar to the Jambox's startup chime.
 The same guitar strumming chimes are heard for various different statuses the speaker has and it makes for a pleasant user experience.
 A small ultraviolet LED light hidden just above the front speaker grille will blink and transfer to solid when a connection is made, but will turn off after around a minute or so even when the speaker is on and working.
 The speaker will automatically go to sleep if its not active and can instantly wake up when it senses audio streaming from your device.